Galip-DROID/GALIP-DROID-1.0/README.md

-Galip-DROID is a C++ Based Operating System, Commands Are Already Written
+Galip-DROID is a C++ Based Operating System

 2024,GALIP-DROID Developer Group